Doctor of Philosophy (Marketing), University of Kent, UK (2016)

 Bachelor of Business Administration, North South University, Bangladesh (2009)

-Innovation or Technology or Pro-poor Innovation Adoption
+Innovation or Pro-poor Innovation Adoption

 Emerging Market or Bottom of Pyramid Market (BOP)